ash-project/ash/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ash-project/ash/badge.svg?branch=master)](https://coveralls.io/github/ash-project/ash?branch=master)
 [![Hex version badge](https://img.shields.io/hexpm/v/ash.svg)](https://hex.pm/packages/ash)

-## Alpha
+## ALPHA NOTICE

-Ash is in a very early alpha.
-There are versions 1.0.0+ published, but they have been deprecated.
-I'm trying to get them taken down, but until then this notice will have to suffice.
+Ash is in alpha.
+The package version is 1.0.0+, and most of the time that means stable, but in this case it _does not_.
+The 2.0 release will be the stable release.

 ```
 def deps do